“Bottoms Up!” Man Down!

 mother and young son

-Holding yourself accountable.
-I know it can be hard for some to not want to isolate and shut down.
-Putting yourself in such a position can be very detrimental.
-Time alone, when you are not in the proper mindset can lead to impulsive or remorseful behaviors to surface or be carried out.
-And we don’t want that.
 Keep your circle close.
 Friends and loved ones that offer kind words and support, take it.
 Separation from others can be healthy or necessary within certain means.
 Surrounding yourself with other people when you are in such emotional turmoil might not sound that appealing, but by all means it can save you from suffering alone, and restrict any harmful thoughts and actions from being carried out.
-When you find yourself struggling to keep a hold on your emotions, or your mind in check those you surround yourself with will be there to help you.
+When you find yourself struggling to keep a hold on your emotions, or your mind in check, those you surround yourself with will be there to help you.
 Let people help you.

 Community and support.
 There are resources out there, utilize them.
 It might sound like a bunch of nonsense you want no part of, but truthfully they can help.
 Not only can things like local support groups aid in the healing process, but it gives you an opportunity to connect with others, and form meaningful connections with people whom are going through the same thing that you are.

 You have to keep going.
-As much as you might be mad at the world because it didn’t stop spinning the day your loved one passed…. you’re still here.
+As much as you might be mad at the world because it didn’t stop spinning the day your loved one passed - you’re still here.
 You’re still on it.
 Do not let grief rob you of the life you’re still intended to live.
 I know it can be difficult hitting milestones, and making memories when it eternally feels like there’s a piece missing, but don’t do that to yourself.
 The ones we love are still very much around, we just can’t physically see them.
 Carry them with you in your heart where ever you go, and with everything you do.
 They are still cheering you on!

 cemetery

 Heal on your own time.
 There is no time limit on grief.
 It comes in waves.
 You might find yourself having a few good days, even noticed that you smiled and laughed again for the first time in what feels like forever… then it comes rushing back.
 The upset, and turn in your stomach when you come to the realization in a quick moment that your loved one is no longer here and they’re not coming back.
 It’s okay.
 It’s okay to feel like that.
 With great pain, that only goes to say there was even greater love.
 You will never be fully “over” loosing someone.
 You just learn to live in a new way.
-But it doesn’t have to be any less fulfilled.
+But it doesn’t have to be any less fulfilling.

 Numbing it won’t make it disappear.
 Picking up that drink or that substance will do NOTHING to resolve the pain, if anything it has a tendency to make situations much much worse.
 So don’t do that to yourself.
 Your loved ones would not want to see you self destruct if they were here, they don’t want to see it sitting from the other side either.
 Continue on living life in a sense of being able to live it out fully for the both of you.
 The person you’re so badly missing, and most importantly yourself.
 Go on to do great things that you want so badly for yourself, and that they would be smiling with pride to see you go off and accomplish.